alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-02.md

 | Android | Cupcake (1.5) to Honeycomb (3.2.6) | Droid Sans |
 | Ubuntu | All versions | Ubuntu |

+Wow, so the system font changes for different versions of the operating system!

 Along with this comes a few new keywords for these new system fonts.

 | Font | Device Targeted |